QuantEcon/lecture-source-jl/rst_files/dynamic_programming/smoothing.rst

 Linear State Space Version of Complete Markets Model
 =====================================================

-Now we'll use a setting like that in  :doc:`first lecture on the permanent income model <perm_income>`
+Now we'll use a setting like that in  :doc:`first lecture on the permanent income model <../dynamic_programming/perm_income>`

 In that model, there were